Flow orchestration with Prefect¶

-- Prefect UI provides a control plane for monitoring, configuring, analyzing, and even creating ad-hoc runs of your workflows.
+- Prefect UI provides a control plane for monitoring, configuring, analyzing, and coordinating runs of your workflows.

 - Storage for flow and task data lets you configure a persistent store for flow code and flow and task results.

-- Work queues and agents bridge the Prefect orchestration engine with a your execution environments, organizing work that agents can pick up to execute.
+- Agents and work queues bridge the Prefect orchestration engine with a your execution environments, organizing work that agents can pick up to execute.

-These Prefect components and services enable you to form what we call a dedicated orchestration environment.
-The same components and services enable you to orchestrate flows with either the open-source Prefect Orion API server and orchestration engine or Prefect Cloud.
+These Prefect components and services enable you to form what we call a dedicated coordination and orchestration environment.
+The same components and services enable you to coordinate flows with either the open-source Prefect Orion API server and orchestration engine or Prefect Cloud.

 Let's take a closer look at each component.

-The Prefect API server and orchestration engine is the central component of your orchestration environment.
+The Prefect Orion API server and orchestration engine is the central component of your Prefect workflow environment.

 Without you having to configure or run anything other than your flow code, the ephemeral Prefect API keeps track of the state of your Prefect flow and task runs.

 prefect orion start, the Prefect Orion orchestration engine keeps track of the state of your Prefect flow and task runs, and also lets you:

 - Create and manage configuration for storage and services used by your flows